-Cold weather brings unique challenges that can lead to clogged drains.
+Cold weather brings challenges that can lead to clogged drains.
 However, you can prevent many winter drain issues by taking simple steps and changing a few habits.

 Regular maintenance is key to keeping your drains flowing freely so clean your drains monthly with a mix of baking soda and vinegar.
 This natural solution helps break down buildup before it becomes a problem.
 You can also use a drain snake to remove hair and other debris that collects over time.

-Winter brings unique issues to your home's plumbing and cold weather can cause pipes to freeze and burst, while certain habits can lead to clogged drains.
+Winter brings unique issues to your home's plumbing, and cold weather can cause pipes to freeze and burst, while certain habits can lead to clogged drains.

 When the water inside pipes freezes, it expands and puts pressure on pipe walls which can cause pipes to crack or burst, leading to costly repairs and water damage.
 Frozen pipes often occur in basements, attics, and exterior walls and you should be extra careful to protect these areas during winter months.